gaurav337/adaptive-ttc/road.md

 Every phase has a concrete artifact to produce.
 Do not spend three weeks watching lectures.
 Watch one video, build the thing, then move on.

 **Your dataset is the project.**
-The repair ladder data — failure signatures + CodeBERT embeddings mapped to minimum repair levels — is the novel contribution.
+The repair ladder data — failure signatures + embeddings mapped to minimum repair levels — is the novel contribution.
 Even if your classifiers perform poorly, you have built a dataset that other researchers can use.
 Protect it.
 Back it up in two places.
 Document every field.

+**Run the Phase 3 pilot before anything else.** It's a half-day investment that tells you whether your dataset will be 150 or 500 failures — and that number quietly determines almost every modeling decision after it.

-**The six traps that kill research projects:**
+**The seven traps that kill research projects:**
-1. Using server-mode inference in a loop for 3,000 generations → use offline batch
+1. Using server-mode inference in a loop for hundreds of generations → use offline batch
 2. Running untrusted code without sandboxing → use E2B or Docker
 3. Random train/test split across same problem IDs → use GroupKFold
+4. Skipping the pilot and discovering your dataset is too small after Phase 5 → run the Phase 3 pilot first
+5. Feeding 1500+ raw features to a model trained on a few hundred rows → PCA-reduce embeddings before fusion
-4. Script crashes at generation 2,847 with no checkpoint → write checkpoint from day one
+6. Script crashes partway through with no checkpoint → write checkpoint from day one
-5. Tracking results in text files → use W&B from the first experiment
-6. Forgetting to store `think_tokens` / `code_tokens` on DeepSeek runs → parse and save them in Phase 2, before Phase 5 begins
+7. Forgetting to store `think_tokens` / `code_tokens` on DeepSeek runs → parse and save them in Phase 2, before Phase 5 begins